eliranwong/wsl2/input_method/backup/fcitx.md

 An example:

+* To edit /etc/locale.gen, run:

-* run in terminal: sudo nano /etc/locale.gen
+> sudo nano /etc/locale.gen

-* remove the comment sign before "zh_CN.UTF8 UTF8"
+* Use ctrl + w key combination to locate "zh_CN.UTF8 UTF8" and uncomment it, by removing the # sign at the beginning of the line.

-* to download language package(s), run in terminal: sudo locale-gen
+* To download language package(s), run:

+> sudo locale-gen

 # Set Default Locale [optional]